ShahzainAhmed/NumbersDivisbleInRange/README.md

 # Print all Numbers in a Range Divisible by a Given Number:
-This is a Python Program
+This is a Python Program to print all